 60.5(1)64.5(1) Formulation of tentative determination.
-The department shall make a tentative determination to issue or deny an operation or NPDES permit for the discharge described in a permit application in advance of the public notice_PN as (described in 60.5(2))64.5(2).
+The department shall make a tentative determination to issue or deny an operation or NPDES permit for the discharge described in a permit application in advance of the public notice PN as (described in 60.5(2))64.5(2).
 If the tentative determination is to:

-a.
-If the tentative determination is to instantiation is to instantiation and a draft permit, the department shall prepare a permit rationale for each draft permit pursuant to 60.5(3)64.5(3) and a draft permit.
-The draft permit shall include the following:

-(1) Effluent limitations identified pursuant to $\frac{60.7(2) \text{ and } 60.7(3)}{64.7(2)} \frac{64.7(2)}{64.7(2)}$ for those pollutants proposed to be limited.

-(2) If necessary, a proposed compliance schedule, of compliance, including interim dates and requirements, identified pursuant to 60.7(4) and 60.7(5) 64.7(4) and 64.7(5) that includes interim dates and requirements for meeting the effluent limitations and other permit conditions requirements; andb.
+- a.
+If the tentative determination is to its sue an NPDES permit, the department shall prepare a permit rationale for each draft permit pursuant to 60.5(3)64.5(3) and a draft permit.
+The draft permit shall include the following: - (1) Effluent limitations identified pursuant to 60.7(2) and 60.7(3) 64.7(2) and 64.7(3), for those pollutants proposed to be limited: - (2) If necessary, a proposed compliance schedule, of compliance, including interim dates and requirements, identified pursuant to 60.7(4) and 60.7(5) 64.7(4) and 64.7(5) that includes interim dates and requirements for meeting the effluent limitations and other permit conditions requirements; and - (3) Any other special conditions (other than those required in 60.7(7)64.7(7) that which will have a significant impact upon the discharge described in the permit application. - b.
 If the tentative determination is to dDeny an NPDES permit, the department shall prepare a notice of intent to deny the permit application and place it.
-The notice of intent to deny an application will be placed on PNpublic notice as described in 60.5(2)64.5(2).
+The notice of intent to deny an application will be placed on PN public notice as described in 60.5(2)64.5(2). - c.
+If the tentative determination is to ilsue an operation permit (non-NPDES permit), the department shall prepare a final permit and transmit ithe final permit to the applicant.
+The applicant will have 6030 days to appeal the final operation permit. - d.
+If the tentative determination is to dDeny an operation permit (non-NPDES permit), no PNpublic notice is required.
+The department shall send written notice of the denial to the applicant.
+The applicant will have 6030 days to appeal the denial.